kb100/signal-authenticator/README.md

 sudo make install
 ```

-Next setup the signal-authenticator user's signal number:
+Next setup the signal-authenticator user's Signal number:

 ```
 sudo signal-auth-setup
 ```

-This will prompt you for the signal number (including plus sign and country code)
+This will prompt you for the Signal number (including plus sign and country code)
 the authenticator will use to SEND tokens, e.g. `+15551231234`.
 It is recommended and easy to create a google voice number for this step.
 DO NOT use the number that you want to RECEIVE tokens at for this step.